MaoZiming/papers/1-basic-os/03-paging.md

   - `brk`, which is used to change the location of the program’s break: the location of the end of the heap.
   - `sbrk:` change the space of the currently allocated program.
   - By passing in the correct arguments, `mmap()` can create an anonymous memory region within your program — a region which is not associated with any particular file but rather with swap space,
+  - Mmap can also map your file into memory.

 - Question: what should the OS do when memory is simply oversubscribed, and the memory demands of the set of running processes simply exceeds the available physical memory?
 - In this case, the system will constantly be paging —> **thrashing**